lewishai/angularjs-mvc-entityframework_restful_example/README.md

 •	CustomerUI (AngularJs, MVC)

 Notes that in customer UI will be no C# controller file, it is be replaced by angularjs script files.
-CustomerAPI will works with CustomerBLL to controll business logic, CustomerBLL reference data layer (CustomerDAL) and CustomerDAL works CustomerEntities to query data.
+CustomerAPI will works with CustomerBLL to control business logic, CustomerBLL reference data layer (CustomerDAL) and CustomerDAL works CustomerEntities to query data.

 Security notes.
 At this application I don’t care about security for RESTFul webservice, enscrypt and descrypt connection string… you can do it more to don’t the simple application.